equinox-one/symbols/README.md

 This library is mainly to be used by others for reflection functionallities, however it can also be used, for example to define a database for a model.
 Where you use it is up to you

 ## Where is being used
- - [FritterFactory]: Library to automatically populate models, to be used in automatic tests or user made tests.
+ - [Fritter Factory]: Library to automatically populate models, to be used in automatic tests or user made tests.

 # Android friendly
 Symbols is Android Friendly